 The first flight of the Irkut MC-21 is scheduled for December 2016 - February 2017, and the first delivery is scheduled for 2018.
-Aeroflot is the launch airline, having placed an order for 50 of Irkut MC-21 units.
-Other airline operators interested in MC-21: Red Wings, IrAero, Sberbank Leasing, Ilyushin Finance Co. and Air Kyrgyzstan.
+Aeroflot is the launch airline, having placed an order for 50 Irkut MC-21 units.
+Other air carriers interested in MC-21: Red Wings, IrAero, Sberbank Leasing, Ilyushin Finance Co. and Kyrgyzstan Air.

 The new aircraft will be built in two versions: MC-21-200 with capacities between 132 and 165 seats and MC-21-300 with capacities between 163 and 211 seats.
 The MC-21-400 version, the equivalent of the Airbus A321neo and Boeing 737 MAX 9 aircraft, could also be included in the development, and the carrying capacity could be up to 230 of passengers.

-The propulsion of MC-21 aircraft will be provided by 2 Pratt & Whitney PW1400G engines, also selected by Bombardier (CSeries) and Mitsubichi (Regional Jet MRJ) manufacturers.
-There will also be a generation of 100% Russian production engines - Aviadvigatel PD-14.
-Flight range will be up to 6000 kilometers.
+The propulsion of MC-21 aircraft will be provided by 2 Pratt & Whitney PW1400G engines, a model also selected by Bombardier (CSeries) and Mitsubichi (Regional Jet MRJ).
+There will also be a generation of 100% Russian-made engines - Aviadvigatel PD-14.
+The flight range will be up to 6000 kilometers.